disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M01-HOL-Securing-your-tenant.md

    - Task 1: Build a DLP Plan

-   - Task 2: Review the example DLP plan and compare to yours
+   - Task 2: Review the example DLP plan and compare it to yours

-4. Exercise 4 – Evaluate impact of adding DLP
+4. Exercise 4 – Evaluate the impact of adding DLP

    **Scenario**